0x0ade/XnaToFna/README.md

 #### How?

-It uses [MonoMod](https://github.com/0x0ade/MonoMod/), which uses [Mono.Cecil](https://github.com/jbevain/cecil) under the hood.

-#### How exactly?

-It sets up the relinking map in MonoMod to relink all `Microsoft.Xna.Framework` references to `FNA` instead.
+Using [MonoMod](https://github.com/0x0ade/MonoMod/), it sets up the relinking map in MonoMod to relink all `Microsoft.Xna.Framework` references to `FNA` instead.

 It can relink from `Microsoft.Xna.Framework.Net` and `Microsoft.Xna.Framework.GamerServices` to either `MonoGame.Framework.Net` or `FNA.Steamworks`, depending on which of those two exists in the game directory.

 For convenience, XnaToFna contains a fork of MonoGame.Framework.Net as a submodule.
 You'll still need to compile it and copy it to the game directory on your own.
 Take a look at [this diff](https://github.com/flibitijibibo/MonoGame.Net/compare/master...0x0ade:master) to see what changed.

-Finally, it applies some pepper and salt here and there (`XmlIgnore` this, `XnaToFnaHelper.GetProxyFormHandle` that).
+Finally, it applies some optional salt and pepper here and there (`XmlIgnore` this, `XnaToFnaHelper.GetProxyFormHandle` that).

 #### What's up with XnaToFna-Legacy?